 Public Transportation Not Included

-Amsterdam is a big city, and the fact that it’s crisscrossed by canals can make it a bit less walkable for those who’d rather not.
+Amsterdam is a big city, and it’s crisscrossed by canals, which can make it a bit less walkable for those who’d rather not.
 Unfortunately, the buses and trams of Amsterdam aren’t included in the GoCity Pass – while they are included in the I Amsterdam Card, an alternative pass.

-The CityPasses.eu Amsterdam City Pass, another competing pass, also does not include public transport but instead offers free round-trip train travel between Schiphol Airport and Amsterdam Central Station on the Amsterdam Airport Express.
-So, each pass has its own trade-off when it comes to getting around town.
+The CityPasses.eu Amsterdam City Pass, another competing pass, does not include public transport but offers free round-trip train travel between Schiphol Airport and Amsterdam Central Station on the Amsterdam Airport Express.
+So, each pass has its trade-off for getting around town.

 Competing Passes Offer a More Extensive List

-GoCity Amsterdam does offer a great list of activities and attractions that are included for free in both passes.
+GoCity Amsterdam offers a great list of free activities and attractions in both passes.
 However, other passes, like the I Amsterdam Card, offer exponentially more.
 Their list of free and discounted attractions goes over 100, compared to less than 30 with GoCity.

 See Related: Tips for Riding a Bike in Amsterdam